timescale/docs/api/downsample.md

 # Downsample
-This section deals with functions used to downsample data.
+This section includes functions used to downsample data.
 Downsampling is used to replace a set of values with a much smaller set that is highly representative of the original data.
 This is particularly useful for graphing applications.